Does your disability prevent you from maintaining employment but your VA rating isn’t very high?

 - Disabilities Sustained as a Prisoner of War: You were a prisoner of war and you have multiple disabilities that have resulted from the time you were held captive.

-If you are a disabled veteran who is not able to maintain and obtain gainful employment, then you should look into whether your disability qualifies for a 60% rating either on its own or when combined with another condition.
+If you are a veteran with a disability who is not able to obtain or maintain gainful employment, then you should look into whether your disability qualifies for a 60% rating either on its own or when combined with another condition.

-Here are some common injuries that veterans suffer that qualify for a 60% rating:
+Here are a few common conditions that veterans suffer from that can qualify for a 60% rating:

 Sciatica